Meet the Founders

 Engineering Testing Officer

-Jennifer is a senior in Biomedical Engineering and the Honors College at Virginia Commonwealth University.
+Jennifer received her Bachelor’s in Biomedical Engineering in May 2019 and was a student of the Honors College at Virginia Commonwealth University.
+She will be attending the University of Pittsburgh for her PhD in Bioengineering in Fall 2019.
 Since joining the team in Fall 2016, she has mainly been involved with the engineering and design of the needle.
 She also conducted pilot testing of prototypes at MCV West Hospital’s Simulation Lab.
 In Spring 2018, she followed this project to VCU’s da Vinci Pre-Accelerator Program where DuraSafe ultimately formed.
 This is her first experience in a university research team and she is excited to have seen how this project has evolved since nearly the beginning and to see where it will go next.

 Chief of Regulatory Affairs

-Patrick is a senior Biomedical Engineering student and a member of the VCU Honors College.
+Patrick is a 2019 graduate of the Biomedical Engineering program at VCU and the VCU Honors College.
+He will be a masters student in Biomedical Engineering beginning Fall 2019.
 He joined the pressure-sensing epidural needle project in the Fall 2016 semester while it was still part of the VCU Vertically Integrated Project group.
 Since then, he has worked as a part of the engineering and design team throughout the da Vinci Pre-Accelerator program and the formation of DuraSafe, LLC.
 He has enjoyed the real-world engineering experiences that he has gained throughout this process, and is excited to grow with the company as we continue to improve our product and begin making a positive clinical impact on patients and providers alike.

 Katelyn a VCU graduate and have been part of this project since August 2016.
 Her role is to investigate regulatory affairs, such as the FDA process.
 She was involved in this project because she saw the potential in the impact that it could make in medicine.
 As an aspiring physician, patient safety is Katelyn’s number one concern and this project would enable patients to lead a better quality lives.

-Raihan is a Biomedical Engineering undergraduate on the pre-medical track at VCU with a planned graduation in May 2019.
-IHejoined the team in the fall of 2016 as a sophomore, and has been working with the team ever since.
+Raihan graduated in May 2019 with a Bachelor’s in Biomedical Engineering from Virginia Commonwealth University.
+He joined the team in the fall of 2016 as a sophomore, and has been working with the team ever since.
 He joined primarily because he was interested in medical devices and replacing an older subjective method with an objective device.
 Learning about the depth of the issue only made more reasons for him to continue working on this device.
 Currently, he is working on DuraSafe as part of the Regulatory Affairs team.